 Customer Journey Mapping Process

-The customer journey mapping process is all about getting into your customer's shoes and seeing your business from their point of view.
+The customer journey mapping process is all about creating a customer journey that captures the heart of the customer's experience.
 It’s a way to track every step they take and every emotion they feel as they interact with your brand so you can make sure their experience is smooth, enjoyable, and memorable.
-Let’s break down how to create a customer journey map that really captures the heart of your customer's experience.
+Let’s break down how to create a customer journey map that really captures the heart of your customer’s experience.

 Step 1: Define Your Objectives